NasibMansour/imp-central-impt/CommandsManual.md

 Each project file contains the following:

+- Global Builder section: includes:
-- Global Builder information: includes `variables` which are used by all device groups, and `libs` which are `.js` files that contain some functions used by builder variables
+    - `variables` which are used by all device groups.
+    - `libs` which are `.js` files that contain some functions used by builder variables.
+    - `preBuild` and `postBuild` which are commands or `.js` files that are executed before and after building the code.
-- Device Groups: Each device group is a key-value pair where the key is the device gorup ID and the value is an object containing the following information:
+- Device Groups: Each device group is a key-value pair where the key is the device group ID and the value is an object containing the following information:
     - `endpoint`: an impCentral API endpoint (the API base URL).
     - `accountID`: the account ID that the device group belongs to.
     - `deviceFile`:The device source code file name
     - `agentFile`: The agent source code file name
-    - Local Builder information: includes `variables` which are used the specific device group, and `preBuild` and `postBuild` which are commands or `.js` files that are executed before and after building the code.
+    - Local Builder section: Same as the Global Builder section but are specific to a device group.
-    - `isDefault`: Boolean flag to indicate whether this is the default device group to be used .
-It is only included in one of device groups.
+    - `isDefault`: Boolean flag to indicate whether this is the default device group to be used.
+It must be included in one (and only one) of the device group entries.

 The project file is of the form: